bloomsburyai/cape-frontend/deployment/api_documentation/includes/_userAuthentication.md

 - Login authentication: Proves that the user has gone through login and can build his own AI.
   * Cape login : A login given by the cape team,
-  * Google login: Use your Google credentials to login,
+  * Google login (can be manually enabled): Use your Google credentials to login,
-  * Facebook login: User your Facebook credentials to login
+  * Facebook login (can be manually enabled): Use your Facebook credentials to login
 - Admin token authentication: Alternative mechanism for proving that the user has been given authorisation to build their own AI.
 - User token authentication: Proves that an AI builder has given the authorisation of usage to a third user.

-To sign up for a new account visit our [registration page](https://ui.thecape.ai/authentication.html#/register).

 ## Cape login authentication